idun-corp/docs/service-object/README.md

 # Consuming API

 Please see [Open API Specification (Swagger) docs](https://api.serviceobject.proptechos.com/api/swagger/ui) for details and to try it out.
-(Note that if you are running a dedicated instance of ProptechOS, your api and your OAS will have a separate proptechos.com subdomain).
+(Note that if you are running a dedicated instance of ProptechOS, your API and your OAS will have a separate proptechos.com subdomain).

 ## Authentication